Corkscrew "Super" Ghost Orchid

 Discovered in July 2007, the Corkscrew "Super" Ghost Orchid (Dendrophylax lindenii) has been in the spotlight each summer since as it continues to produce many flowers year after year.
 This orchid has drawn attention from around the world as it is the largest ghost orchid discovered so far.
 Our Ghost Orchid has delighted us every year since it's discovery with multiple blooms throughout the summer and even a few in other times of the year (see the timeline of bloom events below).
 In 2014 it produced over 40 flowers throughout the year!

-While Ghost Orchids typically bloom in June and July, last year our "Super" Ghost Orchid's first blooms were spotted on January 25, 2015 setting a new early-blooming record (the earliest in the year it had bloomed previously was late March of 2010).
+While Ghost Orchids typically bloom in June and July, during 2015 our "Super" Ghost Orchid's first blooms were spotted on January 25, 2015 setting a new early-blooming record (the earliest in the year it had bloomed previously was late March of 2010).
 Barring any interference, once a Ghost Orchid bud opens into a flower it usually stays in bloom for about 1.5 to 2 weeks, yellowing, and eventually shrivelling.
 If the flower is pollinated by a Giant Sphinx Moth (Cocytius antaeus) it will produce a seed pod, but this does not happen every year.

 If you plan to visit Corkscrew to see the "Super" Ghost Orchid, plan to bring binoculars since it is about 50 feet high in an old growth bald cypress tree and about 100 feet away from the boardwalk.
 To get there on the boardwalk, you will have to walk just under one mile past the short cut trail on the main boardwalk loop (toward the observation tower).
 The "Super" Ghost Orchid is located on the left, just past the John Muir Landmark Tree (No. 2).
 There is a small sign on the rail to help you locate the orchid.
 When the orchid is budding or blooming, and if weather conditions allow, Corkscrew's Boardwalk Naturalists will have a spotting scope out to allow visitors a close-up look at the "Super" Ghost Orchid.